Lebanese Arabic Phrases – Everyday Levantine Expressions

 I’m glad to see you. in Lebanese مبسوط إني شفتك. /mabsˤuːt ʔinni ʃeftak/

-If you are greeted in Lebanese-Arabic, the best way to respond is as follows:
+If you are greeted in Lebanese Arabic, the best way to respond is as follows:

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

 Thanks, it’s nice to see you too. شكراً، حلو شوفك كمان. /ʃukraːn, ħelo ʃoːfak kamaːn/

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

-How are you doing? in Lebanese كيفك؟ /kiːfak/ (to a male) /kiːfik/ (to a female)
+How are you doing? in Lebanese كيفك؟ /kiːfak/ (m) /kiːfik/ (f)

 If you are asked how you feel, you can answer with the following phrases:

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

-/ʃukraːn laʔannik saʔalti, ʔana mniːħa/ (to a female)
+/ʃukraːn laʔannik saʔalti, ʔana mniːħa/ (f)

-Thank you, I am fine. in Lebanese شكراً، أنا منيح. /ʃukraːn, ʔana mniːħ/ (male)
+Thank you, I am fine. شكراً، أنا منيح. /ʃukraːn, ʔana mniːħ/ (m)

-/ʃukraːn, ʔana mniːħa/ (female)
+/ʃukraːn, ʔana mniːħa/ (f)

-/ʃukraːn, miʃ kteːr mniːħa/ (female)
+/ʃukraːn, miʃ kteːr mniːħa/ (f)

 Thanks, I’m fine.
-How are you doing? شكراً، أنا منيح. كيفك؟ /ʃukraːn, ʔana mniːħ. kiːfak?/ (to a male)
+How are you doing? شكراً، أنا منيح. كيفك؟ /ʃukraːn, ʔana mniːħ. kiːfak?/ (m)

-/ʃukraːn, ʔana mniːħa. kiːfik?/ (to a female)
+/ʃukraːn, ʔana mniːħa. kiːfik?/ (f)

 Free book: ‘How to learn any language in just 7 weeks’